grafana/crossplane-provider-grafana/README.md

 generation tools and exposes XRM-conformant managed resources for the Grafana API.

+> **This tool is experimental**
+>
+> The code in this repository should be considered experimental.
+Documentation is only
+> available alongside the code.
+It comes without support, but we are keen to receive
+> feedback on the product and suggestions on how to improve it, though we cannot commit to
+> resolution of any particular issue.
+No SLAs are available.
+It is not meant to be used in
+> production environments, and the risks are unknown/high.
+>
+> Additional information can be found in [Release life cycle for Grafana Labs](https://grafana.com/docs/release-life-cycle/).

 ## Getting Started

 Install the provider by using the following command after changing the image tag